glf30/2d-express-router/assignment/readme.md

 8. Handle GET requests to `/musicians` and Export the router at the bottom of the page

-9. GET an individual Actor by their ID
+9. GET an individual Musician by their ID

 10. Handle POST requests to `/musicians`.